How to Save Money on a Wedding: 90 Tips from Wedding Pros

 54. Choose Something Old Over Something New

-You might need to spend more on tailoring, but the up-front savings will likely offset that cost.
-Grooms, maybe you can track down a fly vintage tux?
+You might need to spend money on tailoring, but the upfront savings will almost certainly offset those costs.

 55. Think Like a Bridesmaid